Do you ever feel like you’re just a bit ahead of the curve?

 11. You’re a self-starter and highly motivated.

-You don’t wait for anyone to tell you what to do; you take initiative and get things done.
-Being so proactive and self-motivated helps you achieve your goals faster and more efficiently than other people.
+You don’t sit about waiting for someone to tell you what to do or give you a “to-do” list.
+You take the initiative and just get things done.
+Being so proactive and self-motivated helps you achieve your goals much faster and more efficiently than the people who are waiting for permission to start their own lives.
+You’re the one driving the bus, not just a passenger.

 12. You have a strong sense of purpose and direction.